 Of course, none of us would intentionally place a “Closed for Business” sign on our church doors.
 But, it was a great way to jar my thoughts about some practices churches occasionally have, which, intentional or not, serve essentially the same purpose.

 Over the years, Cheryl and I have visited dozens of churches.
 Whenever we travel we try to find a church.
-I’ve spoken at and consulted with a lot of churches.
-All types and sizes.
+I’ve spoken at and consulted with a lot of churches in all types and sizes.

 From personal experience – here are some ways you can place a closed sign to visitors on your church.

-Confuse people.
 Display confusing signage or, better yet, none at all.
 And, don’t think about using people as guest hosts.
 I can’t tell you how many churches we have been to where it was very confusing which door to enter and where to go once we entered the door.
-At times, if I weren’t the speaker — as an introvert especially — I might have left.
-Just being honest.
-I have to be honest even more and say that was somewhat true of the church where I am pastor now.
-Hopefully we are making strides towards correcting that with signage and people.
+At times, if I weren’t the speaker – as an introvert especially – I might have left.
+(Just being honest.)
+I have to be honest even more and say that could have somewhat been said of the church where I am pastor now.
+After years of add-on projects it can be a very confusing building.
+Hopefully we are continuing to make strides towards overcoming that with signage and people.

-Have closed groups.
-And don’t start any new ones.
-When any small group has been together more than a few years — with no new people entering the group — it’s a closed group.
+And, don’t start any new ones.
+It could be any group – Bible studies, service groups, but when any small group has been together more than a few years – with no new people entering the group – it’s a closed group.
 A new person coming in will not feel welcome.
 They won’t know the inside jokes.
 They don’t know the names of everyone’s children’s.
-They feel left out when personal conversation begins.
+They feel very left out when personal conversation begins.